tripppdx/resty/README.md

   - Application fetches data from the URL given, with the method specified
   - Displays the response headers and results separately
   - Both headers and results should be “pretty printed” JSON

+### Phase 3 Requirements

+In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests

+### Phase 2 Requirements - Lab: Class 27

+In phase 2, we will be receiving user input in preparation of connecting to live APIs, using the useState() hook in our functional components

 ### Phase 1 Requirements - Lab: Class 26